D.C. sniper attacks

 The D.C. sniper attacks (also known as the Beltway sniper attacks) were a series of coordinated shootings that occurred over three weeks in October 2002 throughout the Washington metropolitan area, consisting of the District of Columbia, Maryland, and Virginia.
 These were preceded by a series of murders and robberies in several states starting in February 2002.
-Seven people were killed, and seven others were injured in the preliminary shootings, and ten people were killed and three others were critically wounded in the October shootings.
+Five people were killed, and five others were injured in the preliminary shootings, and ten people were killed and three others were critically wounded in the October shootings.

-In total, the snipers killed 17 people and wounded 10 others in a 10-month span.
-John Allen Muhammad (41 years old at the time) and Lee Boyd Malvo (17) traveled in a blue 1990 Chevrolet Caprice sedan.
+In total, the snipers killed 16 people and wounded 8 others in a 10-month span.
+They shot 16 people in the D.C. metro area based on both events that took place that year.
+The perpetrators, John Allen Muhammad (41 years old at the time) and Lee Boyd Malvo (17), traveled in a blue 1990 Chevrolet Caprice sedan.
 In 2003, Muhammad was sentenced to death.
 He was executed by lethal injection in 2009.
 Malvo, a juvenile, received six life sentences in Maryland and three in Virginia.
-In 2017, Malvo's life sentences in Virginia were vacated without parole on appeal.